nasa/cumulus/docs/data-cookbooks/sns.md

     - ErrorEquals:
       - States.ALL
       ResultPath: '$.exception'
-      Next: StopStatus # On error, call the SfSnsReportLambdaFunction
+      Next: StopStatus # On error, run the StopStatus step which calls the SfSnsReportLambdaFunction
   Next: QueuePdrs # When no error, go to the next step in the workflow
 ```